Salvia nemorosa ‘May Night’

 Salvia ‘May Night’ Care

-Grow Salvia ‘May Night’ in full sun for the best flowering and strongest growth.
-It prefers well-drained soil and performs poorly in consistently wet or heavy conditions.
+Grow in full sun for best flowering and strongest growth.
+Well-drained soil is essential, as plants do not tolerate consistently wet or heavy conditions.

 Water regularly during the first growing season to establish a healthy root system.
-Once established, it is moderately drought tolerant and only needs supplemental watering during extended dry periods.
+Once established, plants are moderately drought tolerant and require supplemental watering only during extended dry periods.

-Fertilization is minimal; if desired, apply a light application of slow release fertilizer in spring.
+If desired, apply a light application of slow release fertilizer in spring to support vigorous growth.

-Shearing back spent flower spikes after the first bloom can encourage reblooming and helps maintain a compact, tidy appearance.
+Shearing back spent flower spikes after the initial bloom can encourage reblooming and helps maintain a compact appearance.
 Cut plants back in late fall or early spring before new growth emerges.

 Size